Types of Therapy

 Learn more about CBT

 Narrative therapy is an approach that focuses on the stories or narratives people construct about their lives.
-I use narrative therapy in my work with individuals, couples, and families.
+I use narrative methods in my work with individuals, couples, and families.
 This form of treatment is based on the idea that people’s identities are shaped by the stories they tell themselves.
-Narrative therapy aims to help individuals reframe and reauthor these stories in a way that strengthens and empowers them.
+Narrative methods aim to help reframe and reauthor these stories to strengthen and empower them.
+This is one of the different types of therapy that mixes well with others.

 Learn more about Narrative Therapy

-Psychodynamic Therapy emphasizes the importance of the unconscious mind and the influence of early life experiences on an individual’s psychological functioning.
-This approach works well for those who want to gain insight into their unconscious processes and how they impact thoughts and behaviors.
+Psychodynamic approaches emphasize the importance of the unconscious mind and the influence of early life experiences on an individual’s psychological functioning.
+This is one of the different types of therapy that works well for those who want to gain insight into their unconscious processes and how they impact thoughts and behaviors.
 It can uncover repressed emotions, unresolved conflicts, and deep-seated motivations contributing to current issues.

 Learn more about Psychodynamic Therapy

-Solution-focused therapy starts with creating clear short—and longer-term goals and uses techniques designed to help you stick closely to a plan to address them.
+Solution-focused types of psychotherapy start with creating clear short—and longer-term goals and uses techniques designed to help you stick closely to a plan to address them.
 We look for meaningful and measurable results that you feel are bringing you closer to reaching your goals and contentment, and as you do reach them, we’ll set new ones.
-Solution-focused therapy is entirely future-oriented, designed to bring out your existing strengths.
+Solution-focused approaches are entirely future-oriented, designed to bring out your existing strengths.

 Learn more about Solution-Focused Therapy

-Gestalt therapy emphasizes the present moment and your subjective inner experience.
+Gestalt methods emphasize the present moment and your subjective inner experience.
 It is centered around the idea that you should strive to understand yourself and your experiences as a whole, integrated entity rather than a collection of separate parts.
-It is a great approach for those primarily seeking personal growth, improved relationships, self-acceptance, and to be ready to make meaningful changes in their lives.
+This is one of the different types of psychotherapy that is a great approach for those primarily seeking personal growth, improved relationships, self-acceptance, and to be ready to make meaningful changes in their lives.

 Learn more about Gestalt Therapy